Choosing a Law Firm Marketing Agency

 If an agency doesn’t bother to ask these types of questions or seems dismissive of your attempts at an open dialogue, they aren’t the agency for you.

-Are you new to the market and recently opened the doors?
-If so, foundational efforts, such as website development, content marketing and search engine optimization may be all that you need, at this moment in time.
+Are you searching for ways to get new clients as a lawyer?
+If so, foundational efforts, such as attorney website development, legal content marketing, and search engine optimization, or SEO services for attorneys, may be all that your law firm needs, at this moment in time.

 Or, maybe you’ve been practicing, but are now looking to establish your role in the community as the leading expert in your field.